 - Leveraged over $10 million in matching funds (cash, in kind, other private and public investment).

-- Since the program’s inception, investments to grantees added over 500 jobs, and sales revenues of $31 million.
+- Made investments to grantees that resulted in the creation of over 500 jobs, with sales revenues of $31 million.

 - These investments continue to make an impact in all 14 Vermont Counties.